rundeck/docs/docs/learning/howto/contribute-rundeck-translation.md

 * Machine with git installed
 * IDE that can search the codebase like Visual Studio Code or Intellij
 * Knowledge about how to open projects in this IDE and how to search for occurrences
-* Have the project running locally by following the steps before the session `Contributing to Rundeck` described in this [link](./build-rundeck.md)
+* Have the project running locally by following the [Contributing to Rundeck](./build-rundeck.md) steps before getting started.

 ## How to add a translation